MindscapeHQ/raygun4php/README.md

 * **202**: Message received by Raygun API correctly
 * **403**: Invalid API key.
 Copy it from your Raygun Application Settings, it should be of the form `new RaygunClient("A+nUc2dLh27vbh8abls7==")`
-* **400**: Bad message.
-This may indicate an unparsable payload, an invalid timestamp passed in or a bug in the provider - please contact us if you continue to see this.
-* **500**: Server error- the Raygun API failed to parse the payload correctly; again please contact us if you see this.

 ### Version numbers